andyycx/sudokusolver/README.md

   ·solve_sudoku(puzzle): solves sudoku puzzle.
 Checks if there are any empty cells calling get_empty_cells(puzzle).
 If there are empty        cells, test a digit from 1 to 9 in an empty cell, (x, y) position given by get_empty_cells(puzzle).
 Then check validness of digit with      is_valid(puzzle, digit, (row,col)).
 If valid, add number to (x, y) cell.
 After, recursively call solve_sudoku(puzzle) with new digits in    board.
 If it encounters an invalid digit, it resets the corresponding cell and starts again, until every cell is valid and non-empty.

+ 19/04/19 UPDATE: Users can now input rows of sudoku puzzle without needing to separate with commas or other separators.
+Empty cells are still represented by a 0.